susanliubc/EcoTrend/README.md

 3. Process data with Apache Spark on GCP Dataproc.

-4. Store structured, partitioned, and clustered data in BigQuery for analytics.
+4. Store structured, partitioned, and clustered data in BigQuery as data warehouse for analytics.

 5. Visualize data through an interactive dashboard in Looker Studio.